madhatter/nostalgix.org/_posts/2012-03-19-the-apple-days-are-over.markdown

 the Shell and the tools available for it.
 So when I opted out of college in 2003 I read my mails with [mutt](http://www.mutt.org/), read the news with [tin](http://www.tin.org/), did some serious chatting with [irssi](http://www.irssi.org/) and hacked code in [vim](http://www.vim.org/).
-My favorite windowmanager at that time has been [Openbox](http://openbox.org/), because it was incredibly fast.
+My favorite windowmanager at that time was [Openbox](http://openbox.org/), because it was incredibly fast.
 And it did what I needed it for: managing my program windows.
 I had Openbox configured to be fully controlable with the keyboard.
-I only touched the mouse when I surfed on the net[^3].
+I only touched the mouse when I surfed the interwebs[^3].

 I started my new job as system administrator and software developer and still was hoping to be able to stick to my tools.
-But they gave me an Apple PowerBook G3 ([Pismo](http://en.wikipedia.org/wiki/File:Powerbook_g3_pismo.jpg) and told me that everybody should use Mac OS X[^4] because of ease of use and compatibility.
+But they gave me an Apple PowerBook G3 ([Pismo](http://en.wikipedia.org/wiki/File:Powerbook_g3_pismo.jpg)) and told me that everybody should use Mac OS X[^4] because of ease of use and compatibility.

-Compatibility ment, that I had to use Apple Mail for office mails and BBedit for my code.
+Compatibility ment, that I had to use Apple Mail for office mails and [BBedit](http://www.barebones.com/products/bbedit/) for my code.
 There was almost a new tool for everything.
 That was the reason I installed Openbox on the Mac and used it within the X11 environment for my private stuff.
 I now had two parallel systems on the Mac: the Mac OS X world and a world made up from tarballs and lots of compilation cycles.
 It was exhausting, but I tried as hard as possible to keep the tools I mastered over the years.